 official copies of the deeds and the originals are kept in the

 Property Register office.
-I do not recomend using an Athens lawyer
+I do not recommend using an Athens lawyer

-if you can avoid it, as the job will take much, much longer and
+unless you are are in Athens, and if possible avoid it for other places, as the job will take much, much longer and

 cost you twice as much.
 Chose a local lawyer wherever possible.